NWChemEx/.github/docs/source/community/issues.rst

 developer, you can then use Issues as a task list.
 If you're a user, you can use Issues to give feedback to the code developers.

-For a tutorial on using GitHub issues within the NWChemEx-Project organization see :ref:`nwx_github_issues`.
+For a tutorial on using GitHub issues within the NWChemEx organization see :ref:`nwx_github_issues`.

 **********************